Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.ContactUs/Documentation/ContactUs.md

 ## Contact Us module
-The contact us module allows the end-user to send a message to email recipients.
+The contact us module allows the end user to send a message to email recipients.

 ![Contact Us Module Screenshot](ContactUs.png)